matthewb66/bd_scan_yocto/README.md

 Furthermore, `import_yocto_bm` does not support scanning non-OpenEmbedded recipes or custom recipes, providing only a partial Bill of Materials.

-Components matched from `import_yocto_bm` have no copyright or deep license data, and snippet, local license/copyright scanning is not supported (as there is no package source to scan).
+Components matched from `import_yocto_bm` have no copyright or deep license data, and snippet or local license/copyright scanning is not supported (as there is no package source to scan).

 # RUNNING BD_SCAN_YOCTO
 ### SUPPORTED YOCTO PROJECTS